Mary-Ann Roy B.F.A., M.A.

 Mary-Ann follows a “whole-istic” approach to counselling.
 This involves caring for each person in a way that addresses their emotional, mental, spiritual, and physical concerns.
 If medication or other needs are necessary in order to adequately deal with problems, there is no hesitation to solicit the expertise of other professionals.
 She counsels couples, families and on a one-on-one basis.

 Counselling Related Training (from 1997-present) covers a wide range of treatments such as: Addiction, Codependency, Indian Residential School Survivors, Theophostic Prayer, Grief, Divorce & Parenting – including For the Sake of the Children (Mb Family Services) & Eating Disorders (H.S.C.).
 Counsellor Related Teaching (from 1993 to present): Includes: Overall Wellness, Marriage & Family, Stress, Women’s Issues, Codependency & Boundary Issues, Anger Management, Grief and Divorce Recovery and Sexual Abuse Experience in Practice Alcoholism & Drug Addiction, Bereavement & Loss, Crisis Management, Domestic Violence, Marital Issues, Post Traumatic Stress, Sexual Abuse, Depression, Anxiety, Panic Attacks, Eating Disorders, Blended Family Issues, Work Related Problems, Parenting.

 To contact her, you need only to phone and she will be happy to discuss any concerns or questions you may have about counselling – there is no obligation.

-Mary-Ann and George have been married since 1975 and have four children, three sons-in-law, a daughter-in-law, and five grandchildren.
+Mary-Ann and George have been married since 1975 and have four children, three sons-in-law, a daughter-in-law, and six grandchildren.